data protection

 What types of cookies are there?

-The question of which cookies we use in particular depends on the services used and is clarified in the following sections of the privacy policy.
-At this point we would like to briefly explain the different types of HTTP cookies.
+The specific cookies we use depend on the services used and are explained in the following sections of this privacy policy.
+At this point, we would like to briefly discuss the different types of HTTP cookies.

-These cookies are necessary to ensure basic functions of the website.
-For example, these cookies are needed when a user puts a product in the shopping cart, then continues browsing on other pages and only later proceeds to checkout.
-These cookies ensure that the shopping cart is not deleted, even if the user closes their browser window.
+These cookies are necessary to ensure basic website functions.
+For example, these cookies are needed when a user adds a product to their shopping cart, then continues browsing to other pages, and only later proceeds to checkout.
+These cookies ensure that the shopping cart is not deleted, even when the user closes their browser window.

 These cookies collect information about user behavior and whether the user receives any error messages.
-In addition, these cookies are also used to measure the loading time and behavior of the website in different browsers.
+These cookies also measure the loading time and behavior of the website in different browsers.

 Targeted cookies

 These cookies are also called targeting cookies.
-They are used to deliver individually tailored advertising to the user.
-This can be very practical, but also very annoying.
+They are used to deliver customized advertising to the user.
+This can be very useful, but also very annoying.

-Typically, when you first visit a website, you will be asked which of these types of cookies you would like to allow.
-And of course, this decision will also be stored in a cookie.
+Typically, when you first visit a website, you'll be asked which of these cookie types you'd like to allow.
+And, of course, this decision will also be saved in a cookie.

 If you would like to know more about cookies and are not afraid of technical documentation, we recommend https://datatracker.ietf.org/doc/html/rfc6265 , the Request for Comments from the Internet Engineering Task Force (IETF) called “HTTP State Management Mechanism”.